 Kathy: How can we combat racism and antisemitism via social media?

 Jasmine: A cultural institution like AHMSEC that promotes being an Upstander and advocates for a kinder and more compassionate society is needed in every major city.
 Particularly in the context of a world in which antisemitism, Holocaust obfuscation and Holocaust denial are steadily on the rise.
 Furthermore, as the pandemic illustrates, we only need to scratch the surface for society to show its cracks and weaknesses.
 We’ve seen attacks on the Asian community in Australia, and other ethnic groups in this country have become the target of scapegoatism.

-The good news is, just as there are many dangers of social media, there are also many ways that social media can be used for good and to counter the hatred.
-While many are reckless and spread ideas and stories without care, many of us wish to spread truth, knowledge and wisdom and to bring awareness to issues of injustice, racism, intolerance and antisemitism.
+The good news is, just as there are many dangers of social media, there are also many ways that social media can be used for good and to counter hatred.
+While many are reckless and spread ideas and stories without care, many of us wish to spread truth, knowledge, and wisdom and to bring awareness to issues of injustice, racism, intolerance, and antisemitism.